japaneseTemmie/MusicBot.py-2.0/README.md

 You can modify the `enable_activity`, `activity_name`, `activity_type` and `default_status` values to set your own custom activity.

-Documentation for every key can be found at the top of the `settings.py` file.
+Documentation for every key can be found [here](./CONFIG.md).
 Modify values at your own risk.

 Note: Changing any value will require a restart to take effect.
 See [Troubleshooting](#troubleshooting) to see how to properly restart.